 Much of my current research is in the philosophy of action, ancient and contemporary.
-In Desiring the Good: Ancient Proposals and Contemporary Theory, forthcoming from Oxford in 2017, I argue that a compelling version of the Guise of the Good must account for inter-related motivation on three levels: the largest-scale motivation to have one’s life go well, the motivation of pursuits, and the motivation of small-scale actions.
+In Desiring the Good: Ancient Proposals and Contemporary Theory, Oxford 2017, I argue that a compelling version of the Guise of the Good must account for inter-related motivation on three levels: the largest-scale motivation to have one’s life go well, the motivation of pursuits, and the motivation of small-scale actions.
 I aim to show in which sense it may be true that human beings are “the measure” such that this is not a relativist proposal, but an insight about the nature of ethics.
 A related paper, “Plato on Hunger and Thirst,” is forthcoming in Logical Analysis and History of Philosophy 20 (2017).
 Another related paper, “Love and Hatred,” forthcoming in the Routledge Handbook of Love in Philosophy, is co-authored with Jens Haas.

 In Belief and Truth: A Skeptic Reading of Plato (2012), paperback (2015), I trace what I take to be Socratic-skeptic intuitions in ancient epistemology.
 The book contains chapters on ignorance and belief in Plato, skepticism and relativism, skepticism and concepts, skeptical investigation, and Stoic epistemology.
 More recently, I edited as well as co-authored translation and commentary of Pyrrhonian Skepticism in Diogenes Laertius: Pyrrho (2015), a Greek-English text edition with scholarly essays.
 As a visiting fellow at the Hamburg Maimonides Center, I will turn to skepticism’s relation to the JTB account of knowledge.